 This course prepares students for courses in calculus and higher mathematics and for courses in science and technology where knowledge of precalculus is required.
-Topics include exponential and logarithmic functions and equations; trigonometric functions, identities and equations; applications of trigonometry; systems of equalities and inequalities; series and sequences; and analytic
+Topics include exponential and logarithmic functions and equations; trigonometric functions, identities and equations; applications of trigonometry; systems of equalities and inequalities; series and sequences; and analytic geometry.

 Advisory: it is advisable to have knowledge in a course equivalent to MAT-121 College Algebra with a grade of C or better to succeed in this course.
 Students are responsible for ensuring that they have the required knowledge.
-BSAST and ASAST students should take MAT-121 and MAT-129.